Legal Insurance

 4 min read

-A living trust is a fund and legal document that secures your assets for a beneficiary until a certain time, such as when you pass away, when the beneficiary reaches a certain age, or another circumstance specific to your needs.
+A living trust is a trust fund and legal document that secures your assets for a beneficiary until a certain time, such as when you pass away, when the beneficiary reaches a certain age, or another circumstance specific to your needs.
 You should consider putting a living trust on your estate planning checklist.

 There are a few key terms to know ahead of diving into the specifics: